 "Whether we’re interviewing people or reading their annals, we must ask: Whom do I believe?
 Why are they telling me this?" - Author Kim Rendfeld

 NEW FOR '22: WHAT'S IN YOUR ATTIC? is a theme for the 2022 release of my new memoir, "There's a Clydesdale in the Attic: Reflections on Keeping and Letting Go."
-I'll change out the pictures regularly of things in my attic and other storage spaces around the house.
+Contact me to hear about my programs for your event.
 BLOG: I blog as the spirit moves, with the latest at left.
 Below are the archived posts.

 CONTACT: Go to the three lines above right.
 It will take you to my author calendar and new programs for 2022.
 I'd love to talk to you about booking a signing or program.

 ABOUT DONNA: Use those lines and click on ABOUT DONNA.
 Background info.